Retreat and romance

 If hotels aren't your thing, you'll find there's a bolthole to suit all tastes, from chic B&Bs to luxury lodges.
-In fact two of TripAdvisor's 2016 top B&B's in the UK wouldn't be a bad place to start.
-Take your pick from Robin Hood Bay's The Grange Bed and Breakfast (7th) or Goathland's Eighteen97 (12th).
+In fact two of TripAdvisor's 2018 top B&B's in the UK wouldn't be a bad place to start.
+Take your pick from Robin Hood Bay's The Grange Bed and Breakfast (10th) or Ann's Cottage (14th) in Rosedale.
 Don't miss the chance to stay in The Pigsty too, yes really!
 The Landmark Trust have lovingly restored Squire Barry's 19th Century Mediterranean inspired temple for pigs into a classy hideaway with breathtaking views over Robin Hood's Bay.

 Nestling in the National Park, deep in the heart of Cropton Forest, Cropton cabins make an ideal base for adventures, exploring or simply relaxing.
 The Golden Oak Hideaway cabins are the ultimate love-nest and the perfect place for a mini-moon.
 Built exclusively for couples, expect hot tubs, wood burning stoves, hammocks and a sunken bath, big enough for two with panoramic forest views thrown in.
 And if you really want to indulge and spoil your loved one, extra treats (bookable in advance) include spa treatments where you can enjoy a couples’ massage in the comfort of your cabin.
 Don't forget to book the Romantic Evening In, think champagne, chocolates, rose petals and massage oil.